LSSTDESC/Spectractor/README.md

 ### Plot an extracted spectrum

-To check a posteriori the quality of a spectrum, it is possible to load it via the `Spectrum` class and plot it:
+To check a posteriori the quality of a spectrum, it is possible to load_image it via the `Spectrum` class and plot it:
 ```
 spec = Spectrum('./outputs/trim_20170605_007_spectrum.fits')
 spec.plot_spectrum()